-The Open Data Roundtables are spaces in which the Government, civil society and other actors work together in pursuit of opening up public data.
-At these roundtables, the discussion seeks to be inclusive and consensual.
-They also seek to address public policy through various points of view.
-Thus, each sector contributes with its technical knowledge, experience and will.
-The Open Data Roundtables have among their objectives to allow a greater understanding on the part of the public, promoting their active participation in the construction of policies.
+The Open Data Dialogue Tables are spaces in which the Government, civil society and other actors work together in pursuit of making public data available.
+The dialogue seeks to be inclusive and consensual, and also to address public policies from various points of view.
+Thus, each sector contributes with its technical knowledge, experience and interest.
+Among their goals, the Open Data Roundtables aim at allowing a better understanding from the side of the citizens, and at promoting their active participation in the construction of policies.

 Formalization: is the innovation embedded in the constitution or legislation, in an administrative act, or not formalized at all?

 Frequency: how often does the innovation take place: only once, sporadically, or is it permanent or regular?